TOO SCARY! Why Some Kids Are Afraid of Everything in Movies

-- Do a little research.
 Do your homework before heading to the theater by checking out Common Sense Media, which hosts a large library of children’s movie reviews, ratings, and summaries to help parents make smart media choices.

-- Avoid 3-D movies for younger children.
 It’s true, 3-D makes the whole movie-watching experience much more real—but for children under the age of five, who are still learning what’s real and what isn’t, 3-D can turn into a frightening sensory overload.

 3. Talk Through Scary Plot Twists Before They Happen